lucas-streanga/Processor-Project/README.md

 # Processor-Project
-A virtual processor with a unique instruction set made in C++.
+A virtual processor with an instruction set similar to ARM made in C++.

 # How it works
 This virtual processor allows the user to write programs in machine code